zarstensen/obsidian-latex-math/docs/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing To The LaTeX Math Plugin

-Planning to make a contribution to this plugin?
-If so, please make sure to checkout and make PR's to the **dev** branch.
+Planning to contribute to this plugin?
+If so, please make sure to checkout and make PRs to the **dev** branch.

-The only exception to this are hotfixes, which should be checked out from and merged into **main**.
+The only exception is hotfixes, which should be branched from and merged into **main**.

 ## Development Environment Setup